Defence and security funding round-up

 Ongoing Innovation Focus calls

 DASA’s Innovation Focus page provides information on particular and enduring innovation focus areas, which are specific topics where customers would be keen to see innovative solutions channelled via the Open Call.
 Proposals which address these areas of interest can be submitted into either of the 2 Open Call streams, the Emerging Innovations and Rapid Impact Innovations.
-They currently have six open calls: there is no specific deadline for these calls and they may be removed if the brief has been met.
+They currently have eight open calls: there is no specific deadline for these calls and they may be removed if the brief has been met.
 There is no specific budget limit for these calls.